rajatkb/Planner/README.md

   Because I need revision and need involve myself with a community of learners.
 Yup these people are awesome.
 Plus need to try their recent fastai library

+* Probabilistic Programming Specialization
+  Stanford Course , an awesome one at that

 ##### *Projects :*

-* **My final year project** : 7th sem project done, working to have it published maybe : Link : (Handloom_Designing_Using_Generative_A.I)[https://github.com/rajatkb/Handloom-Design-Generation-using-Deep-Neural-Networks]
+* **My final year project**
+  ~~7th sem project done, working to have it published maybe : Link : (Handloom_Designing_Using_Generative_A.I)[https://github.com/rajatkb/Handloom-Design-Generation-using-Deep-Neural-Networks]~~

 <hr>